shd101wyy/Yo/DESIGN.md

 function main() {
   let x = 1;
   const y: Reference<i32> = x;
-  x = 2; // Error: An attempt was made to assign to a borrowed value }
+  x = 2; // Compiler Error: An attempt was made to assign to a borrowed value }
 ```